g0t4/learning-haskell/LearnYouAHaskellNotes.md

                      } deriving (Show)
 ### Type parameters

+- type constructors produce new types, whereas value constructors produce new values
 - Like generic (parameterized) types in c#
 - data Maybe a = Nothing | Just a
 - Dictionaries, Lists, Sets fall in here

 ### Derived instances

+- typeclasses are like interfaces in OOP languages
+- types are instances of typeclasses if they support the behavior of the typeclass
+- Eq, Ord, Enum, Bounded, Show and Read can all be automatically applied with default conventions with just using derving suffix to the appropriate value constructor
+	- Eq is on all fields defined, if they all implement Eq
+	- Show is on all fields, if they all implement Show
+	- Read is reverse of Show
+	- Ord
+		- different value constructors, the first defined constructor(s) will be considered first in Ord

+### Type synonyms

+- alias types
+- ie: type String = [Char]
+	- type PhoneBook = [(String,String)]
+- can help with readability, shows intent of type usage in a scenario
+- can be parameterized
+	- type AssocList k v = [(k,v)]
+- aside - concrete type: no generic parameters
+- can be formed from partial application of type parameters

+### Recursive data structures

+- Types that are composed of themselves
+- ie: data List a = Empty | Cons a (List a) deriving (Show, Read, Eq, Ord)

+- aside: infix
+	- functions with special characters only are automatically infix
+	- can make constructors infix (they are just functions to produce types)
+	- syntax: infixr/infixl Int symbol
+		- right or left associative respectively
+		- Int is how tightly it binds (precedence)
+		- ie:
+			infixr 5  ++
+			(++) :: [a] -> [a] -> [a]
+			[]     ++ ys = ys
+			(x:xs) ++ ys = x : (xs ++ ys)